-Anyway I wanted an insight into these leading online diamond stores so I did profound research about them.
-And what you’ll get over here is an unbiased Brilliance versus Blue Nile contrast to see which one, out of the two veterans, is actually worth the money.
+Anyway, I wanted an insight into these leading online diamond stores, so I did profound research about them.
+And what you’ll get over here is an unbiased Brilliance versus the Blue Nile contrast to see which one, out of the two veterans, is actually worth the money.

-So let’s not indulge into further talking, and get straight to the review!
+So let’s not indulge in further talking and get straight to the review!

-Blue Nile was founded in 1999 and ever since it has been delivering quality diamonds and engagement rings to its customers.
+The Blue Nile was founded in 1999, and ever since, it has been delivering quality diamonds and engagement rings to its customers.
 And it’s quite popular in the online diamond marketplace.
-Blue Nile strives to give its customers extraordinary, high quality diamonds at a great value.
+The Blue Nile strives to give its customers extraordinary, high-quality diamonds at great value.